 A password that’s easy to guess leaves your Squarespace account–and any account that uses the same password–vulnerable to being compromised.
 If someone guesses your password, they could log into your accounts, access your private information, cause harm, or steal your data.

 On Squarespace, you have control over your password.
-It can be as long as you want, with any combination of letters, numbers, and symbols.
+It can be between 6 and 40 characters, with any combination of letters, numbers, and symbols.